Member Credits

 • What happens if I move or are no longer a member of PVREA?

-You continue to receive your member credits from us for your previous year(s) of membership in our cooperative!
 When you close your account with us, we ask for your forwarding address so we can continue to mail your member credit checks to you.
+Don’t forget to keep us updated as your contact information changes.

 • Allocation vs. Retirement

 Allocation occurs when our Board of Directors looks at the prior year and allots any funds remaining after all expenses are paid into a budget item called patronage capital.
-This designated pool of money is then “allocated” to our members, based on the prior year’s electrical consumption.
-The allocation is not a check, but a bookkeeping of the amount of money you have invested in your cooperative based on your electric consumption.
-This allocation amount is notified to our members on your bill every year.
+This designated pool of money is then “allocated” to our members based on the prior year’s electrical consumption.

 Retirement happens when our Board of Directors takes a hard look at our cooperative’s operations, and decides if a member credit payout, or “retirement”, is feasible.
-If they decide to retire member credits, the money is paid out or “retired” from each member’s account, based on their past allocations.
+If they decide to retire member credits, the money is paid out or “retired” from each member’s account based on their past allocations.
 The credits you receive are tangible proof of your investment into our cooperative.

 • Why can't you use member credits to reduce my rates?

 Our co-op uses these funds as working capital to maintain the existing distribution system and to build new infrastructure without having to borrow money to do so.
-This is why we allocate funds, and in later years pay out the member credits back to you.
+This is why we allocate funds and, in later years, pay out the member credits back to you.
 It’s part of your economic participation in our co-op and a major principle of our cooperative business structure.

 • I am due a member credit, but didn't receive it.
 What now?

-First please check our Unclaimed Member Credits List below.
+First, please check our Unclaimed Member Credits List below.
 If you still have questions, contact us during business hours.

 • Is my member credit retirement taxable?